Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Additional features of

 \item{\emph{ Rapid Gaussian}}, same as rapid, but the mass of the NSs (including NSs born from ECSNe) are drawn from a Gaussian distribution (see Section \ref{sec:remform}). \item{\emph{Delayed Gaussian}}, same as delayed, but the mass of the NSs (including NSs born from ECSNe) are drawn from a Gaussian distribution (see Section \ref{sec:remform}).

 \item{\emph{Compactness}}, supernova model based on the compactness parameter, defined as

 i.e., as the ratio between a characteristic mass (2.5 \Msun) and the radius (in units of 1000 km) enclosing this mass at the onset of the core collapse \citep{Oconnor11}.
-In \sevn{}, we estimate the compactness using Equation 2 in \cite{Mapelli20}.
+In \sevn{}, we estimate the compactness using Eq.~2 in \cite{Mapelli20}.
 The compactness can be used to define the final fate of a massive star.
-In practice, it is possible to define a compactness threshold $\xi_\mathrm{c}$ so that small compactness values ($\xi_\mathrm{2.5}\leq\xi_\mathrm{c}$) produce a supernova explosion, while when $\xi_\mathrm{2.5}>\xi_\mathrm{c}$ the stars undergo a direct collapse (see \citealt{Mapelli20}, and reference therein).
-By default, $\xi_\mathrm{c}=0.35$. \sevn{} also includes a stochastic explosion/implosion decision aimed to reproduce the $\xi_\mathrm{2.5}$ distributions in Figure 3 of \cite{Patton2020}.
+In practice, it is possible to define a compactness threshold $\xi_\mathrm{c}$ so a compactness value below the threshold ($\xi_\mathrm{2.5}\leq\xi_\mathrm{c}$) leads to a supernova explosion, while when $\xi_\mathrm{2.5}>\xi_\mathrm{c}$ the star undergoes a direct collapse (see \citealt{Mapelli20}, and reference therein).
+By default, $\xi_\mathrm{c}=0.35$. \sevn{} also includes a stochastic explosion/implosion decision aimed to reproduce the $\xi_\mathrm{2.5}$ distributions in Fig. 3 of \cite{Patton2020}.
 If a supernova explosion is triggered, we always assume that the compact remnant is a NS with mass drawn from a Gaussian distribution as in the \emph{rapid Gaussian} model (Section \ref{sec:snmodel}).
-A direct collapse produces a BH with mass $M_\mathrm{BH}=M_\mathrm{He,f} + 0.9 \left( M_\mathrm{f} - M_\mathrm{He,f} \right)$, where $M_\mathrm{f}$ and $M_\mathrm{He,f}$ are the pre-supernova total and He-core masses of the star (Equation~3 in \citealt{Mapelli20}).
+A direct collapse produces a BH with mass $M_\mathrm{BH}=M_\mathrm{He,f} + 0.9 \left( M_\mathrm{f} - M_\mathrm{He,f} \right)$, where $M_\mathrm{f}$ and $M_\mathrm{He,f}$ are the pre-supernova total and He-core masses of the star (Eq.~3 in \citealt{Mapelli20}).

-\item{ \emph{Death matrix}}, this model reproduces the results presented in \cite{Woosley20} (see their Figure 4).
+\item{ \emph{Death matrix}}, this model reproduces the results presented in \cite{Woosley20} (see their Fig. 4).
 For CCSNe, the final remnant mass is obtained by interpolating their Table~2.
-Compact remnants less massive than 3 \Msun{} are classified as NS, otherwise as BH.
+Compact remnants less massive than 3 \Msun{} are classified as NSs, otherwise as BHs.
 The results by \cite{Woosley20} already include the effect of PPI/PISN and neutrino mass loss (Section \ref{sec:pisn}), therefore we do not apply any further correction.

 \item{ \emph{Direct collapse}}, in this model all the CCSNe produce a direct collapse.
 The mass of the compact remnant is equal to the pre-supernova mass of the star and we do not apply PPI/PISN and neutrino mass loss corrections (Section \ref{sec:pisn}).